eguiwow/research-project-def/README.md

 Explanatory slides
 ----------------------
-You can find here the [slides](https://docs.google.com/presentation/d/18TdcRDZyTFe_NGjTVC7JJMNeW0zNQJP_5W00Oa4zBIg/edit?usp=sharing)
+You can find here the [slides](https://docs.google.com/presentation/d/18TdcRDZyTFe_NGjTVC7JJMNeW0zNQJP_5W00Oa4zBIg/edit?usp=sharing).
+More detailed info about the experiment details can be found in the appendix section of the presentation.

 Experiment Description
 ----------------------